 8) Accept Payment for the Invoice

-Back on the invoice record page, click 'Prepare Invoice' to move the status of the invoice from 'Invoice draft' to 'Invoiced' which indicates it's out to the customer for payment.
+Back on the invoice record page, click 'Finalize Invoice' to move the status of the invoice from 'Invoice draft' to 'Invoiced' which indicates it's out to the customer for payment.

 In the window that pops up you have three choices.
 Accept Payment, FieldPulse Payment (key in credit card) and Request Payment (credit card payment request).